Skip to content

 KindWhere you configureWhat it pays for / unlocks

-BYOK (models)Settings → OpenRouter or CrofAICritique Chat and review models bill your OpenRouter or Crof account.
+BYOK (models)Settings → LLM Gateway, OpenRouter, or CrofAICritique Chat and review models bill your LLM Gateway, OpenRouter, or Crof account.
 See BYOK.

 BYOA (fix agents)Settings → Cursor, Anthropic, OpenAIQueue Cloud Agents, Claude Managed Agents, or Codex from review runs.
 See BYOA.

-App connectionsSettings → ConnectionsThird-party product APIs (Linear today; Slack, Sentry, Jira, Vercel, MCP catalog entries on the roadmap).
+App connectionsSettings → ConnectionsThird-party product APIs (Linear and Slack today; native Sentry, Jira, and broader cards remain roadmap).
 Powers chat tools and dashboard context — not model inference.

 Critique API keys (crt_…)Connections page → Critique API keysProgrammatic access for your user: MCP server and REST v1.
 Acts as you, scoped to repos your GitHub App installation controls.